 If you or a loved one is involved in a car accident, you may be entitled to compensation.

 We also handle other types of personal injury cases such as defective products, construction accident, explosion accident, burns, and refinery or oilfield accidents.
-Call us today at (713) 225-5050 for a free consultation.
+Call our Houston personal injury attorneys today at (713) 225-5050 for a free consultation.
 Our attorneys, paralegal and secretarial staff can speak Spanish.